 We move away from the kind of thinking that is often present in the mind of a person suffering with an eating disorder.
 The kind of thinking that brings you back to focusing on your surface body, rather than your inner body.
 There is no such thing as being “successful” at yoga.
 Rather, yoga is about being rather than doing.
 If your practice is not offering you the time and space to just be, then you may not be in the right yoga class for you, at this point in your life and your recovery.

-Why I recommend restorative yoga
+Why I recommend restorative yoga in recovery

 I teach the practice of restorative yoga to my clients.